john-bieren/eml-de-duper/README.md

 & ./update.ps1
 ```

-**Note**: The tags in this repository do not correspond to releases, they simply indicate breaking
-changes.
+If you wish to install development dependencies, you can use `requirements-dev.txt`.

 For ease of use, desktop shortcuts to `eml_de_duper.ps1` and `update.ps1` can be created.
 `eml_de_duper.ps1` allows the script to be run in a virtual environment without using the terminal,
 and includes a pause statement so that the output can be read before the window closes. `update.ps1`
 automates the process of setting up the virtual environment and keeping the repository and its
 dependencies up to date.
 Make sure that the shortcuts start in the project directory.

+> [!NOTE]
+> The tags in this repository do not correspond to releases, instead they indicate the conclusion of
+a series of breaking changes.

 ## Usage